RhinoHealth/user-resources/examples/rhino-sdk/README.md

 - [federated_join](./federated_join/) - Demonstrate the Rhino FCP concept of a federated join, where datasets across sites can be treated as a single, local dataset
 - [streamlit-visualization](./streamlit-visualization/README.md) - An example showing the capabilities of combining the Rhino SDK with an interactive application tool such as streamlit
 - `aggregate_quantile_example.ipynb` - Demonstrate the Rhino Helath SDK's ability to calculate federated percentiles with differential privacy
-- `cox.ipynb` - Demostrate calculation of Cox proportional hazard with federated data
+- `cox.ipynb` - Demonstrate calculation of Cox proportional hazard with federated data
 - `eda.ipynb` - Demonstrate usage of the Rhino Health Python SDK for performing Exploratory Data Analysis (EDA) using federated analytics
 - `metrics_examples.ipynb` - Examples of calculating metrics using federated analytics, including mean, odds ratio, chi square test, t-test, one way anova, and 2x2 matrix
 - `pneumonia-results-analysis.ipynb` - Demonstrate usage of the Rhino Health Python SDK for analyzing code runs using federated analytics